Local Message-Passing for Discrete Graph Generation: Experiments

-The scaling analysis is conducted in this way to utilize MagDiff's sensitivity to measuring latent diversity of generated samples and correlate it to Validity and Accuracy.
+The scaling analysis is conducted in this way to determine is there is visible correlation for latent diversity of generated samples (top-right subplot) to Validity and Accuracy.
 Both left-most subplots indicate GenGNN is resilient to oversmoothing.
-This is demonstrated in two ways: 1) GenGNN's gradual performance increase with the number of layers, 2) the stability of GenGNN's performance at a higher number of layers relative to GT and when residual-connections are ablated.
-The bottom center and rightmost subplots demonstrates that GenGNN consistently performs on-par with GT on the Tree dataset, regardless of layer depth.
-The top center and rightmost subplots demonstrate GenGNN often clusters around MagDiff values lower than GT, indicating the message-passing can better capture latent diversity in graph substructure for the QM9 dataset.
-Given these clear trends, \textit{GenGNN overcomes oversmoothing in a way where it's learned representation translates directly to improved downstream performance; just as might be expected from a GT backbone}.
+As demonstrated in two ways: 1) GenGNN's gradual performance increase with the number of layers, 2) the stability of GenGNN's performance at higher layer counts relative to GT or when residuals are ablated.
+The bottom center and rightmost subplots demonstrate GenGNN consistently performs on-par with GT on the Tree dataset, regardless of layer depth.
+The top center and rightmost subplots demonstrate GenGNN often clusters around MagDiff values lower than GT, indicating local message-passing can capture more latent diversity in graph substructure for the QM9 dataset.
+Given these clear trends, GenGNN overcomes oversmoothing in a way where it's \textit{learned representation translates directly to improved downstream performance}; just as might be expected from a GT backbone.
+This indicates clear practical benefit for GenGNN as a framework to uplift local message-passing for graph generation.